Emmanul-Haque/GoCorona/README.md

 and distance travel.
 The more the heads cover will result in increasing their score.

 But no game feels interesting without any hurdles.
-Here the musk comes in play.
+Here the mask comes in play.
 The actor has to avoid contact with the musk arrangement, which will deduct from the score obtained.